 After almost 20 years the Friends of Visually Impaired Children in The Gambia is about to complete its final project.

 The trustees particularly wanted to say 'thank you' to Lamin Saidy for all his hard work and patience and the way he has supported The Friends over the years.
 So it was agreed to sponsor the dream of his wife Haddy to set up her own nursery school which will include some children with special needs.
-Below: some of the first pupils at Haddy's nursery school.
+Right: some of the first pupils at Haddy's nursery school.

 Haddy is about to retire as the head of a large upper basic school at Sukuta and so has extensive experience in education.
 Her nursery school has been built on land owned by Lamin in Brufut.
 She will allocate one of the classrooms as a day care centre.